h2020-westlife-eu/wp6-repository/README.md

     cd wp6-repository
     vagrant up

 If new sp-metadata.xml was generated, send it to westlife-aai@ics.muni.cz in order to enable authentication via West-Life AAI.

-N.B.
-For the pilot environment we do not require any paper work.
-After you're done, you can destroy the VM.
+After successful finish.
+The VM is prepared, the port 8080 is automatically forwarded to VM's port 80.
+To connect to VM using SSH

-    vagrant destroy
+    vagrant ssh

-# Development
-To merge backend with git repository

-    git subtree pull --prefix=backend https://github.com/andreagia/spring-wp6
+The backend DB is using randomly generated access credentials at  `/etc/westlife/repository.key`

+You may source this file by using

+    source /etc/westlife/repository.key

+You may restart the backend service by

+    sudo service westlife-repository restart

+ See further details in the project documentation https://h2020-westlife-eu.gitbooks.io/virtual-folder-docs/content/repository/